craftship/codebox-npm/README.md

 ### NPM CLI Compatible Features
 * `npm login` - via github / github enterprise (if 2FA enabled format username for npm login via cli as `username.otp` e.g. `craftship.123456`)
 * `npm publish` - Stores all packages within S3 (Never publishes to real npm), `--tag` is supported
-* `npm dist-tags` - Only allows amendment of dist-tags in your private registry, `ls` will go to S3 if package not in private registry
+* `npm dist-tags` - Only allows amendment of dist-tags in your private registry, `ls` will go to S3 first, if it does not exist grabs from real npm
 * `npm install` - Looks in S3 first, if it does not exist grabs from real npm
 * `npm install@version`- Looks in S3 first, if it does not exist grabs from real npm
 * `npm info` - Looks in S3 first, if it does not exist grabs from real npm